rehierl/node-tree-outliner/3-2-0-design-3.md

-Because an algorithm knows about a section as soon as it enters the section's sectioning node, it has the ability to execute operations that prepare itself for the association of the first node (e.g. mark a section as being "open").
-That is, either when entering or when exiting the sectioning node.
+Because an algorithm knows about a section as soon as it enters the section's sectioning node, it has the ability to execute operations that prepare itself for the association of the first node (e.g. change a section's state to "open" when entering or exiting the section's sectioning node).

 The use of the sectioning node's enter or exit event is, by itself, not a requirement for the definition of a certain type of sectioning node.
-That is, the sectioning node's enter event, or any event subsequent to it, could be used.
+Technically, the sectioning node's enter event and any event subsequent to it could be used to open the declared section.

 However, an algorithm must know which event exactly it has to use.
 Because of that, the relationship of the sectioning node and the section's first node must be clearly and unambiguously defined.

 Note that, the definition of a sectioning node can, in principle, only define one effective open event.
-Multiple defined open events do not necessarily represent a design flaw because an open operation, executed on an already open section, is ineffective as it won't change the section's state.
+Multiple open events do not necessarily represent a design error because an open operation, executed on an already open section, is ineffective as it won't further change the section's state.
 However, it must not be possible to close a section before the execution of a second subsequent open event.
-This would represent a design error because it must not be allowed to re-open a section that is already closed.
+This would represent a design error as it would re-open an already closed section.

 <!-- ======================================================================= -->
 ## type-1, first child